 In City Kids, children and teachers encounter Jesus through Scripture, stories, creative play, songs, and prayer.

 You are always welcome to keep your baby or children with you throughout the service.
 In the back of the gym, we have a comfortable chair for nursing moms and a bouncy seat for a newborn - toddler age child.
-In the Nursery (Classroom 107B), there is a diaper changing area and another bouncy seat.

 Our City Kids Team serves to help our City kids find a new day in Jesus, a new home in the Church, and a new heart for our neighborhood.